 What is preterm labor and birth?

-Late-preterm birth refers to infants born from 34 weeks through 36 weeks of pregnancy.
-More than 70% of preterm infants are born during this time.1
+“Late preterm” refers to 34 weeks through 36 weeks of pregnancy.
+Infants born during this time are considered late-preterm infants, but they face many of the same health challenges as preterm infants.
+More than 70% of preterm infants are born during the late-preterm time frame.3